 Classification Requirements (Minimum Qualifications)

-A Bachelor's degree and seven (7) years of progressively responsible full-time professional fundraising or consultative sales experience within a complex organization, which includes at least two (2) years as a unit director or equivalent leadership experience and demonstrated success in face-to-face solicitations of gifts of $50,000 or more.
+A Bachelor's degree and seven (7) years of progressively responsible full-time professional fundraising or consultative sales experience within a complex organization, which includes at least two (2) years as a unit director or equivalent leadership experience and demonstrated success in face-to-face solicitations of gifts of $50,000 or more, OR comparable experience.
 A Master’s degree in a related field may be substituted for up to one (1) year of the required experience.

 Consultative sales are defined as the sale of real estate, industrial equipment, vehicles, custom services, or bulk commodities, which include long term relationships between salespeople and clients.
 Consultative sales positions are typically compensated on a commission basis and have the authority to negotiate the terms and conditions of individual sales with customers.